3uild-3thos/govcontract/svmgov/readme.md

 - **Minimum Stake for Proposal Creation**: A validator must have at least **100,000 SOL** staked to create a proposal.
 If this requirement isn't met, the `create-proposal` command will fail with a `NotEnoughStake` error.
 - **Cluster Support Threshold**: A proposal requires **500 basis points (5%) of total cluster support** to activate voting.
 Validators contribute to this using the `support-proposal` command.
 The smart contract calculates and enforces this threshold.
 - **Merkle Proof Verification**: All stake-related operations use merkle proof verification to ensure stake ownership and prevent double-voting.
 The CLI integrates with external APIs to fetch and verify proofs.
-- **Vote Override**: Delegators can override their validator's vote using stake account verification.
-This allows for more democratic participation in governance.
+- **Vote Override**: Delegators can override their validator's vote using stake account verification, providing additional governance flexibility.
+Vote overrides can be cast independently of whether the validator has voted, allowing delegators to participate in governance even if their validator chooses not to vote.
 - **Proposal Lifecycle**: Proposals follow a strict lifecycle: Creation → Support Phase → Voting Phase → Finalization, with appropriate validation at each step.
+- **Automatic PDA Handling**: The CLI automatically checks for and initializes required MetaMerkleProof PDAs if they don't exist, using data from API proofs.
+This happens transparently before executing voting/support operations.

 The CLI does not perform local validation of these conditions; the smart contract handles enforcement through merkle proof verification, and the CLI relays any resulting errors.